-- Review all product information before use. - Take standard precautions for transmission of blood borne pathogens to avoid contamination. - Make sure that your devices and Sensor kits are kept in a safe place, and maintain your devices under your control during use.
+- · Review all product information before use. - Take standard precautions for transmission of blood borne pathogens to avoid contamination. - Make sure that your Reader and Sensor kits are kept in a safe place, under your control.
 This is important to help prevent anyone from accessing or tampering with the System.